Actions

 The Site Monitor action is handy if you would like to perform an action if a site is no longer reachable or gives an error message.

-For instance, if your website goes down, you could have it popup something or email your cell phone or even kill the task and restart it if the webserver resides on the same system.
+For instance, if your website goes down, you could have it popup something or email your phone or even kill the task and restart it if the webserver resides on the same system.

 The server/port cannot be reached - you would generally want this checked.
 The only reason you wouldn't is if you expect your internet connection to be down a lot and don't want that to trigger an error, but you want an error trigger if the webpage doesn't load correctly.